I was very pleased with my Intermittent Fasting Results after 30 days. It is not a diet plan but more of an eating schedule resulting in weight loss.

 “I’m losing weight!
 I can’t believe it.
 The part I noticed the most is NO bloating.
 I can’t explain it but I have not had any bloating while I have been on this eating schedule.

-“It’s official I lost 5 pounds in 30 day, which is about 2 pounds a week.
+“It’s official I lost 5 pounds in 30 days, which is about 1 pound a week.
 I think if I did not have a cheat day I would have lost more.”

-So I decided to continue until I achieve my goal weight because of my Degenerative Spine Disease, Doctors orders from my last visit.
-I am overweight for my condition which most people would think I am at a normal weight but not for me.
+So I decided to continue until I achieved my goal weight because of my Degenerative Spine Disease, and doctor orders from my last visit.
+I am overweight for my condition and most people would think I am at a normal weight but not for me.
 Weight is the biggest issue for joint and spine issues, not to mention menopause.
-As difficult as it is to suffer with chronic back pain, my main focus is controlling it to a management level.
+As difficult as it is to suffer from chronic back pain, my main focus is controlling it to a management level.

-The biggest wake up call during these last 30 days is when I made a dessert with powdered sugar.
+The biggest wake-up call during these last 30 days was when I made a dessert with powdered sugar.
 I had a few pieces to taste and after 2 hours I was in horrible pain.
 I could feel it just getting worse.
-Which left me to think, is there more to this with insulin levels changing rapidly with people who have chronic disease?
-Another fact that became obvious to me, was it tasted sooooo sweet.
-My taste bud were also changing with everything I was eating.
+This left me to think, is there more to this with insulin levels changing rapidly with people who have chronic disease?
+Another fact that became obvious to me, was it tasted so sweet.
+My taste buds were also changing with everything I was eating.